damiansp/digitalSoundProcessing/README.md

 the associated github repo found here: https://github.com/mtg/sms-tools

+The original work that this repo began from is licensed under a GNU Affero General Public License.
+See the license in their repo for details.
 Should you fork or use this code, please pass on the citation/credit for their original work.

 Thank you.